smithandrewl/awesome-ideas/README.md

 Bonus:

-  - Allow the number of iterations to be adjusted
+  - Allow the number of iterations to be adjusted.
   - Allow the resulting image to be saved.

 #### Sierpinski Carpet